-Keeping the bike in a straight line were radial brakes, complete with petal discs and fully adjustable suspension front and rear.
+Keeping you out of the scenery were radial brakes, complete with petal discs and fully adjustable suspension front and rear.
 An Ohlins steering damper also came as standard to combat any aggressive wobbles.
 The 2008 bike was also the first version to have the Kawasaki Ignition Management system, which was designed to reduce wheel spin under extreme circumstances.

 After the introduction of the BMW S1000RR in 2009, manufacturers were forced to update their superbike offerings or face being left behind by the new kid on the block.
-Kawasaki was no exception to this and in 2011, the firm revealed their most powerful ZX-10 yet.
+Kawasaki was no exception to this and in 2011, the firm revealed an even more powerful version.

-Producing 197.3bhp from its 998cc inline-four engine, the bike had a better power-to-weight-ratio than its rivals and managed to remain less intimidating to ride than many.
+Producing 197.3bhp from its 998cc inline-four engine, the bike had a better power-to-weight-ratio than its rivals but managed to feel less intimidating than earlier models.
 The end result was a bike whose handling harks back to early 90s ZX and ZX-R 750cc WSB bikes where front end stability and feel was top notch and the bike was able to be hauled around effortlessly.

 It also accelerated hard all the way from low revs to the redline, and that was good news for road users who would do most of their riding well below the limiter.

 Following on from the 2011 bike have been two more iterations in 2016 and 2018, which help move the bike on one step further - with slightly more power, better suspension and a greater focus on the top-end rush.